kingreza/Swift-Mediator/README.md

 <h3>The problem:</h3>
 Assume we track the location of all our mobile mechanics.
 We have noticed that there are times when a mobile mechanic might need assistance from another mechanic or a last minute need for a part that someone else might carry.
 We want to build a system where mechanics can send requests with the option of defining specific parts needed to all mechanics that are close to their location.
 <h3>The solution:</h3>
-We will define a mediator and have have every mechanics register with it.
+We will define a mediator and have every mechanics register with it.
 When a mechanic sends a request, the mediator will detect all close by mechanics and forwards the request to them.

 <!--more-->